2023 ATARC Zero Trust Summit

 Col. Gary Kipe

-Deputy Director, Zero Trust Portfolio Management Office for the Department of Defense Chief Information Office, Cyber Security Directorate, United States Department of Defense
+Deputy Director, Zero Trust Portfolio Management Office for the Department of Defense Chief Information Office, Cyber Security Directorate, U.S. Department of Defense

 Visionary Panel: Identity Access and Zero Trust – How Federal Agencies are Handling Remote Security